DSPy's abstractions worked for us, but its runtime didn't

 }

-He’s right, of course.
-Many of DSPy’s optimizers3 treat signatures as optimizable parameters.
+Note that many of DSPy’s optimizers2 treat signatures as optimizable parameters.
 If the user decouples those components from the underlying prompts, they can inadvertently unwind performance gains.
+Users should preserve DSPy’s programs as-is.

 Dealing with dependencies

-LiteLLM poses its own issues in production contexts, however, such as poor logging configuration.
-It produces verbose, poorly-formatted logs at INFO level, which polluted Datadog, Sentry and our local testing tools:5
+I’ve found that LiteLLM presents significant issues in non-trivial production contexts.
+The library introduces verbose, poorly-formatted logs at INFO level, which polluted Datadog and our local testing tools:3

 What it is and what it is not